Hamengkubuwono IX: 1 March General Offensive

 In early 1949, Hamengkubuwono IX conceived the idea of a major offensive to be launched against Yogyakarta and the Dutch troops occupying it.
-The purpose of this offensive was to show to the world that Indonesia still existed and that it was not ready to surrender.
-The idea was suggested to General Sudirman, the Commander of the Indonesian Army and received his approval.
+The purpose of this offensive was to show the world that Indonesia still existed and that it was not ready to surrender.
+The idea was suggested to General Sudirman, the Commander of the Indonesian Army, and received his approval.
 In February 1949, Hamengkubuwono IX had a meeting with then Lieutenant Colonel Suharto, the man chosen by Sudirman to be the field commander for the offensive.
 After this discussion, preparations were made for the offensive.
-This involved intensified guerilla attacks in villages and towns around Yogyakarta so as to make the Dutch station more troops outside of Yogyakarta and thin the numbers in the city itself.
+This involved intensified guerilla attacks in villages and towns around Yogyakarta to make the Dutch station more troops outside of Yogyakarta and thin the numbers in the city itself.
 On 1 March 1949 at 6 am, Suharto and his troops launched the 1 March General Offensive.
 The offensive caught the Dutch by surprise.
-For his part, Hamengkubuwono IX allowed his palace to be used as a hide out for the troops.
+For his part, Hamengkubuwono IX allowed his palace to be used as a hideout for the troops.
 For 6 hours, the Indonesian troops had control of Yogyakarta before finally retreating.
 The offensive was a great success, inspiring demoralized troops all around Indonesia.
 On 30 June 1949, the retreating Dutch forces handed over authority over Yogyakarta to Hamengkubuwono IX.
 On 27 December, immediately after the transfer of sovereignty was signed by Queen Juliana in Dam Palace in Amsterdam, High Commissioner A.H.J.
 Lovink transferred his powers to Hamengkubuwono during a ceremony in Jakarta in Koningsplein Palace, later renamed Merdeka Palace.

 Minister in the Indonesian Government

 After Indonesia's Independence was recognized by the Dutch, Hamengkubuwono IX continued to serve in government.
 In addition to continuing his duties as Governor of Yogyakarta, Hamengkubuwono IX continued to serve in the Indonesian Government as Minister.

 Hamengkubuwono IX served as Minister of Defense and Homeland Security Coordinator (1949–1951 and 1953), vice premier (1951), chairman of the State Apparatus Supervision (1959), chairman of the State Audit Board (1960–1966), and Coordinating Minister for Development while concurrently holding the position of Minister of Tourism (1966).
-In addition to these positions, Hamengkubuwono IX held the positions of chairman of the Indonesian National Sports Committee (KONI) and chairman of the Tourism Patrons Council.
+In addition to these positions, Hamengkubuwono IX held the positions of chairman of the National Sports Committee of Indonesia (KONI) and chairman of the Tourism Patrons Council.